“Jo Jo the Dog Man” dies on puppy-scouting mission to Poland

 O’Neill, proprietor of J.P.
 O’Neill Kennels in Princeton, was a dog breeder.
 But more than a breeder, O’Neill was a seller.

 J.P.
 O’Neill Kennels happened to be at the western end of the most heavily traveled highway corridor crossing central New Jersey east/west before the construction of I-195.
 At the other end was the first low-cost sterilization clinic in the U.S., opened in Neptune, New Jersey in 1957 by Friends of Animals founder Alice Herrington.
 Somehow O’Neill became aware, well ahead of most of the pet industry, that many of his clients just wanted inexpensive pups, regardless of breed, and suddenly couldn’t find them in the Neptune area.

-When asked about his business, O’Neill often alleged that he was a puppy broker for North Shore.
+When asked about his business, O’Neill often alleged that he was a puppy broker for the North Shore Animal League.
 This claim created a deep rift for a time between North Shore and the Associated Humane Societies.
-Eventually North Shore threatened to sue O’Neill.
+Eventually the North Shore Animal League threatened to sue O’Neill.

 By the mid-1980s, as the giveaway puppy volume diminished, O’Neill began advertising in rural newspapers, actively seeking pups.
 He began paying up to $10 each for pups.
 He drove ever farther to get pups.

 O’Neill collected the most pups in the Amish districts of Ohio–but the Amish discovered his markets.
 Amish families by the dozens gave up Ohio dairy farms during the 1980s, taking advantage of federally subsidized whole-herd buyouts undertaken to stabilize milk prices, and moved to the outer New York and Philadelphia suburbs to breed dogs.